 This is an aggressive [game].
 You probably won’t like it.
 It is quite doubtful that you have the [skill] or sophistication to be able to appreciate [a game] of this quality and depth.
-We would suggest that you stick to safer and more familiar territory – maybe something with a multi-million dollar ad campaign aimed at convincing you it’s made [by people who actually play games], or one that implies that their [easy, boring game] will give you more [friends].
+We would suggest that you stick to safer and more familiar territory – maybe something with a multi-million dollar ad campaign aimed at convincing you it’s [the most awesome thing ever], or one that implies that their [multiplayer and social features] will give you more [friends].
 Perhaps you think multi-million dollar ad campaigns make things [more fun].
 Perhaps you’re mouthing your words as you read this.

 - Corpses shouldn’t be all that animated.
 I can understand if a body moves when you step on it, but why do they have to flail about so much?

 - Often, the only practical way to figure things out is to read the wiki – particularly when it comes to some of the bosses (such as Flamelurker, Maneater, or even Leechmonger), unless you enjoy starting over at the beginning of a level with your health reduced to half and nothing to show for it.

 - The interface is rather clunky, especially when comparing weapon and armor statistics.
 Again, your best bet for choosing the right weapon is probably to read the wiki.

 It actually took a fair amount of head scratching to come up with that short list, which should speak volumes on behalf of the quality of the game.
 Now let’s look at what Demon’s Souls does right.

 Hard but fair